Evidence Preservation vs. Forensic Analysis

 Why the distinction matters

-Preservation is about integrity and traceability—not argument or interpretation.
-Clear separation helps maintain neutrality, reduce spoliation risk, and preserve flexibility for later expert involvement.
+Preservation is about integrity and traceability, not argument or interpretation.
+Keeping the phases separate helps maintain neutrality, reduce spoliation risk, and preserve flexibility for later expert involvement.

 For attorneys